cheaps10/mstm-scan/README.md

 There are a few example input files for different calculation parameters.

-The scattering\_coefficient\_file should be suitable for near-field plots with the included Jupyter Noteboo
+The scattering\_coefficient\_file should be suitable for near-field plots with the Jupyter Notebook

 The dipole is added using the Green's dyadic formalism:  Relevant publications include: